 If not only the first but also the second derivative of the process output has to be limited, a gradient controller of degree two can be used.
 As with the simple gradient controller, the process output reaches the setpoint value with minimal overshoot.

 a and b are the settings of the two limiters and are also the desired limits of the two derivatives of the process output y(t).
 The constant value of f is for delay compensation.
 This is necessary because the control loop cannot be built without delay.
 The optimum setting of f is close to 1.

 Step response example of an integrating process together with a gradient controller of degree two, the upper diagram shows the step response y(t) and the lower diagram shows its time derivative y'(t):

 A Comparison Between PID Controller and Gradient Controller, both with Integrating Systems

-The PID controller is widely used but has its drawbacks when used with mainly integrating systems: overshoot, limited controlling precision and no possibility of direct influence on the resulting gradient of the system output.
-A controller fulfilling all these requirements with the controlled system dominated by an integrator is the gradient controller.
-It was developed by Rudolf Polzer in 2013.
-A typical application would be a vehicle speed controller.
+The PID controller is widely used but has its drawbacks when used with mainly integrating systems: overshoot, unsatisfactory distortion feed through and no possibility of direct influence on the resulting gradient of the system output.
+A controller fulfilling all these requirements, when the controlled system is dominated by an integrator, is the gradient controller.

 Description of the functional blocks of the gradient controller: